-9 Hospitals\
+9 Hospitals

-- i) Journalists or photographers making enquiries at hospitals or similar institutions must Journalisto of processing enquires at hospitals of similar instructions man identify themselves to a responsible executive and obtain permission before entering non-public areas. - ii) The restrictions on intruding into privacy are particularly relevant to enquiries about individuals in hospitals or similar institutions.
+- i) Journalists or photographers making enquiries at hospitals or similar institutions must identify themselves to a responsible executive and obtain permission before entering nonpublic areas. - The restrictions on intruding into privacy are particularly relevant to enquiries about individuals in hospitals or similar institutions.

-10 Reporting of crime\
+10 Reporting of crime